splynx/docs/files/en/administration/reports/ticket_reports/ticket_reports.md

 ![Performance](8.png)

-Simply specify the criteria and click on show to display the results
+Simply specify the criteria and click on Show button to display the results

 The performance distribution report is divided into three sections: